 Y’all, a quick heads up: affiliate links are headed your way.
 Learn what that means.

 These are the perfect sugar cookies - they're soft, chewy, and holiday ready!
 Oh, and they don't require hours to chill - they're fast and easy to make.
-They're dusted with Christmas sanding sugar, although you could roll them out, cut out holiday shapes, and decorate them with icing, too.
+They're dusted with Christmas sanding sugar, although you could skip that, roll them out, cut out holiday shapes, and decorate them with icing, instead.

 - 1.5 cup unsalted sweet cream butter